RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 #### Mandatory Disclosure?

-Rule 4.1(b) opens a can of worms, because it purports be mandatory.
+Rule 4.1(b) opens a can of worms, because it purports to be mandatory.
 Unlike the exceptions to Rule 1.6 ("a lawyer *may* disclose"), Rule 4.1(b) says "*must disclose* &hellip; "unless disclosure is prohibited by Rule 1.6."

 Why so complicated?
 The Rule is a two-headed beast.
-What Rule 4.1(b) seems to do is turn certain of the *may* exceptions into *must* disclose.
+What Rule 4.1(b) seems to do is turn certain of the Model Rule 1.6(b) *may* exceptions into *must* disclose.

 A *BNA Practice Guide excerpt* highlights the sheer complexity of manipulating these both Rules at once.

 > There is some slippage between the requirements of Model Rule 4.1(b) and Model Rule 1.6(b)(2).
 Rule 1.6(b)(2) *permits* disclosure if the lawyer "reasonably believes" disclosure is necessary to prevent a crime or fraud in which the client is using or has used the lawyer's services.
-Rule 4.1(b), however, REQUIRES disclosure if the lawyer knows that disclosure is in fact "necessary" to avoid assisting a client's crime or fraud (with the exemption for information protected by Model Rule 1.6).
+Rule 4.1(b), however, *requires* disclosure if the lawyer knows that disclosure is in fact "necessary" to avoid assisting a client's crime or fraud (with the exemption for information protected by Model Rule 1.6).
 If disclosure is in fact necessary to avoid assisting in a client's crime or fraud, but the lawyer reasonably does not believe that the client is using his services to further a crime or fraud, would the disclosure be prohibited under Model Rule 1.6(b)?

 > Does "avoid assisting" a client's criminal or fraudulent act denote a level of participation different from "prevent the client from committing a crime or fraud &hellip; in furtherance of which the client has used or is using the lawyer's services"?

 > The answer in the black letter of the rule itself is that Model Rule 4.1(b) does not require any disclosure that would violate the confidentiality rule.
-But if a disclosure would be permitted by Rule 1.6(b) (the “crime/fraud exception” to the confidentiality rule), then the disclosure is probably going to be required by Rule 4.1(b).
+But if a disclosure would be permitted by Rule 1.6(b) (the "crime/fraud exception" to the confidentiality rule), then the disclosure is probably going to be required by Rule 4.1(b).

 > The net effect of Rule 4.1(b), therefore, is that it takes a subset of the disclosures permitted by Rule 1.6(b) and makes them mandatory.